shubhangi2124/Fraud-transaction-detection/README.md

 # Fraud-transaction-detection
+Data Set that I used can be downloaded with this link -https://drive.google.com/uc?export=download&confirm=6gh6&id=1VNpyNkGxHdskfdTNRSjjyNa5qC9u0JyV
 Payments related fraud is a key aspect of cyber-crime agencies and recent research has shown that machine learning techniques can be applied successfully to detect fraudulent transactions in large amounts of payments data.
 Such techniques have the ability to